Sharing Traditions Old & New34

 We asked a handful of the Savory Spice Shop owners from coast to coast to share some of their favorite feast traditions, both old and new, and here's what they had to say:

 What are your favorite must-have seasonings for a holiday feast?

 Michael and Kaeli Sandhoff, Southlands/Aurora, CO owners

-“We smoke our turkey with Bohemian Forest European Style Seasoning, we make creole creamed spinach with Black River Creole Seasoning, and we make some of the more traditional sides, like stuffing with Sage & Savory Stuffing Seasoning, and our secret ingredient - BACON!” – Jackie Mittlehammer and Becky Solheim, Westfield, NJ owners
+“We smoke our turkey with Bohemian Forest European Style Seasoning, we make creole creamed spinach with Black River Creole, and we make some of the more traditional sides, like stuffing with Poultry Seasoning, and our secret ingredient - BACON!” – Jackie Mittlehammer and Becky Solheim, Westfield, NJ owners

 “I don't think that any holiday would be complete without the aroma of Mulling Spices and orange peel simmering on the stove.
 Just thinking of that aroma is so heart-warming and brings back so many great memories it threatens to make me tear up.
 (Don't worry they'd be happy tears!)” – Ashley Stricker, Greensboro, NC manager